Today, bank pricing strategy needs to take into account how different customers value their products and services. A PwC white paper and video.

-Banks today need to understand how different customers value their products and services to set the prices in line with their business strategy.
-Banks should replace traditional pricing with a holistic data driven driven approach that includes customers’ needs, preferences, behaviors, purchasing patterns, and price sensitivity.
+Today, bank pricing strategy needs to align with how different customers value their products and services.
+Banks should replace traditional pricing with a holistic data driven approach that includes customers’ needs, preferences, behaviors, purchasing patterns, and price sensitivity.

-Banks that develop a data-driven, customer-focused approach are better positioned to use pricing as a competitive advantage across market and customer segments, as well as the entire portfolio of deposit, lending, and transaction products and services.
+Banks that develop a data-driven, customer-focused bank pricing strategy are better positioned to use pricing as a competitive advantage across market and customer segments, as well as the entire portfolio of deposit, lending, and transaction products and services.